 “If you want to be a writer, you must do two things above all others: read a lot and write a lot.” – Stephen King

-Writing, grammar, punctuation doesn’t have to be painful or boring.
+Writing, grammar, and punctuation don’t have to be painful or boring.
 The way we introduce them to our children matters.
 Games and creative writing activities help kids strengthen their fine motor skills, learn the mechanics of language, and feel encouraged to write.

 Gifts For Beginning Writers